-Working with renal nutritionists in the dialysis centers, NKF-MD provides nutritional supplements on a short-term basis to help stabilize dialysis patients with extreme financial hardship and medical need.
+Working with renal nutritionists in the dialysis centers, NKF-MD-DE provides nutritional supplements on a short-term basis to help stabilize dialysis patients with extreme financial hardship and medical need.
 The Council on Renal Nutrition organizes conferences, the proceeds of which support this program.

 Funds are provided directly to dialysis centers to cover emergency transportation needs.
 For dialysis patients with limited financial means, reliable transportation to and from dialysis can become a major obstacle to treatment, especially if public transportation is used.

 Looking for someone to speak to your group about kidney disease?
 This education program is designed to raise awareness among the general public about kidneys, risk factors for kidney disease, and how to protect your kidneys.
-NKF-MD is available to present this program in a variety of community and business settings.
+NKF-MD-DE is available to present this program in a variety of community and business settings.
 If you are interested in having us present to your group, please contact us.
 We are also looking for volunteer presenters!
 If you are interested in being trained to help us get the word out about kidney disease, contact Jessica Quintilian at 443.322.0375 or firstname.lastname@example.org.